Skip to main content

 Producing Credits

-The standard hierarchy goes: Produced By, Executive Producer, Co-Producer, Associate Producer.
+The standard hierarchy goes: Associate Producer, Executive Producer, Co-Producer, Produced By.
 Each of these has a different meaning depending on production and deal — if you do not know how to assign them, it’s best to have a conversation with the producers and legal team, it’s not something this tool or blog can help with.

 Directed By

 Always the last credit, no questions asked.
-If the director is also the writer, then you can do Written and Directed By — but it still closes the block.
+If the director is also the writer, then you can do Written and Directed By — but it is still the final item on the block.

 A Final Word on Credit Agreements